cuilongsheng/Ai-Workspace/README.md

 **Current version: v1.0.0**

-AI Knowledge Workspace is an end-to-end implementation of a realistic B2B AI knowledge product rather than a standalone chat demo.
-It models platform, organization, and department scopes; processes enterprise documents asynchronously; retrieves published knowledge through hybrid search; and streams grounded answers with traceable citations.

-The project is positioned as a **frontend-focused full-stack implementation**.
-Its strongest areas are React application architecture, role-aware product workflows, API integration, and the complete RAG user journey.
-The backend is implemented with NestJS and Prisma, without claiming production scale or distributed-system capabilities that have not been proven.
+AI Knowledge Workspace delivers a complete business closed‑loop for enterprise knowledge products.
+The system covers three scopes: platform, organization and department.
+It processes enterprise documents asynchronously, recalls published knowledge via hybrid retrieval, and streams well‑grounded, traceably‑cited answers to the browser.
+Key highlights include the React application architecture, role‑driven product workflows, frontend‑backend API collaboration, and the full end‑to‑end RAG user journey.
+The backend is implemented with NestJS and Prisma, though production‑scale performance and distributed capabilities are not acceptance criteria for this project.

 ## Highlights